Collective Obsessions Saga: Meet the Characters

 John had raven-black hair with sideburns, a cleft in his chin, and azure blue eyes.
 He was tall (6'4"), and muscularly fit from hard-working physical activity.
 He was an intense, charming man used to getting his own way and not above manipulating others to get what he wanted.
 John possessed an iron will, acute intelligence, manic drive and ferocious ambition.

 He was betrothed to the beautiful Maeve O'Quinn in 1855.
 Maeve was the youngest daughter of blacksmith Dary O'Quinn from Bantry, County Cork.
 Petite and somewhat frail, Maeve was smiling and mysterious with red hair and green eyes.
-John and Maeve were mutually smitten, but a few weeks before their wedding Maeve was struck down by the pox and died within three days.
+John and Maeve were mutually smitten, but a few weeks before their wedding Maeve was struck down by pneumonia and died within three days.

 John was devastated.
 When Dary offers his oldest daughter Anne O'Quinn in marriage as a consolation to his grief, John accepted.
 Anne was almost the polar opposite of her late sister Maeve: tall and robust with light hair and dark eyes, she was reserved and plain spoken.
 She had large feet, and equally big hands which were red, short-nailed and large-knuckled from endless washing and kitchen work.